OGShawnLee/pino-lang/README.md

 * `if`: an if statement is declared with the `if` keyword followed by a condition and its block body.
 * `else if`: an else if statement is declared with the keywords `else if` followed by a condition and its block body.
 * `else`: an else statement is declared with the keyword `else` followed by its block body.
+* `match`: a match statement is declared with the `match` keyword followed by a condition and `when` statements or a default `else` branch.
+* `when`: a when statements acts as a branch for a `match` statement, it is declared with the `when` keyword followed by one or multiple expressions.

 ```
 if true {